 Improved Quality of Life

-However, swimming is also challenging for many children with Autism due to sensory disorders, communication issues, and behavioral problems.
-Fortunately, many alternative swimming activities and techniques can help children with Autism overcome their obstacles and enjoy the water safely and comfortably.
+However, swimming is also challenging for many children with ASD due to sensory disorders, communication issues, and behavioral problems.
+Fortunately, many alternative swimming activities and techniques can help children with ASD overcome their obstacles and enjoy the water safely and comfortably.
 The Autism Magazine has a great article too.

 Alternatives: